turbotage/AI-ML-Course/README.md

 ![inbetween](saved_gifs/comms/2025-05-21_inbetween_nagents_200_mu_pr_0.001_std_pr_0.0_mu_cr_0.0_std_cr_0.0_mu_speed_0.1_std_speed_0.0_ndt_6000_nf_350_plt.jpg)

 We then turn on the communication, with a small communication radius of $0.05$.
 This creates a more tightly clustered end result.
 Indicating that more agents find their true goal position.
 What can also be seen is a much more chaotic end behaviour.
 Some agents seem to walk around or "bounce" around near the end state.
 This is a communication type behaviour.
 What happens is that the agent walks towards its current goal position.
 It then ends up within communication radius of another agent with a more recent memory of one of the agents targets.
-This renew the goal position of the agent so it changes direction.
+This renews the goal position of the agent so it changes direction.

 ![inbetween](saved_gifs/comms/2025-05-20_inbetween_nagents_200_mu_pr_0.001_std_pr_0.0_mu_cr_0.05_std_cr_0.0_mu_speed_0.1_std_speed_0.0_ndt_6000_nf_350_gif.gif)

 ![inbetween](saved_gifs/comms/2025-05-20_inbetween_nagents_200_mu_pr_0.001_std_pr_0.0_mu_cr_0.05_std_cr_0.0_mu_speed_0.1_std_speed_0.0_ndt_6000_nf_350_plt.jpg)

-One thing that we didn't add but which would make the communication more powerfull.
+One thing that we didn't add, but which would make the communication more powerful.
 Is the update of the agents own last memory position based on the last memory position of other agents within communication radius.
 So that if another agent within communication radius had a more recent memory position.
 Then the agents memory position would be updated to that.
 Of course, one could also make the communication into a network.
 So that asking one agent, that agent could then ask other inside their communication radius and so on.
 In that case given enough agents.
 The effective communication radius would be much larger.

 # Influence of parameters